These epic Smoked Pork Chops are a summer staple in our house! So easy to make and absolutely delicious, tender and juicy!

-If we aren’t grilling our pork chops we are most definitely smoking them!
+If we aren’t making grilled pork chops, we are most definitely smoking them!
 Such an easy recipe and they are juicy and delicious!
 We tested these on a Traeger Pellet Grill, but this will work on any pellet smoker.
-Make sure to make a meal out of it by serving these with some Smoked Corn on the Cob, Smoked Broccoli and Smoked Potatoes!
+Option to make a meal out of it by serving these with some Smoked Corn on the Cob, Smoked Broccoli and Smoked Potatoes!

 What You Will Need

 - kosher salt and ground black pepper: if you want to keep your seasoning simple, salt and pepper work wonderfully here.
-Alternatively, we have a pork chop seasoning which is a blend of spices such as smoked paprika, lemon pepper, onion powder, garlic powder, etc.
+Alternatively, we have a pork chop seasoning which is a great spice blend.

 How to Prep Pork Chops before Smoking